TL;DR

 The more of these actions your subscribers take, the better your sender reputation becomes.
 On the flip side, low-engagement actions like ignoring your emails, marking them as spam, or deleting them without opening can hurt your sender reputation.

-Recommended reading: 11 Tips to increase your email marketing open rate in 2026
+Recommended reading: 11 tips to increase your email marketing open rate in 2026

 Using double opt-in (also known as confirmed opt-in) is one of the most effective ways to ensure better list quality.
 When double opt-in is enabled, here’s what happens: when people sign up for your email list, they receive an email asking them to confirm their subscription by clicking a verification link.